A Logic for Expressing Log-Precision Transformers: Conclusion

 \subsubsection{Acknowledgments}

 We thank Paul Beame, David Chiang, anonymous reviewers, and researchers at the Allen Institute for AI for feedback.
-Thanks to Noa Nabeshima for pointing out a minor notational inconsistency.
+Thanks to Noa Nabeshima and Kai Yee for identifying minor issues that have been corrected.
 WM was supported by an NSF graduate research fellowship and in part by NSF award 1922658.